Ocean-Data-Lab/Goestchel_JASA_2025/README.md

 >Wilcock, W., & Ocean Observatories Initiative.
 (2023).
 Rapid: A Community Test of Distributed Acoustic Sensing on the Ocean Observatories Initiative Regional Cabled Array [Data set].
 Ocean Observatories Initiative. https://doi.org/10.58046/5J60-FJ89

 The codes are set to fetch the data automatically from the OOI server.

+## Warning: high RAM usage
+The scripts are memory intensive, and at least 32GB of RAM is recommended.
+Otherwise, the number of channels:

+-`selected_channels_m_north = [12000, 66000, 5]`

+-`selected_channels_m_north = [12000, 66000, 5]`

+can be reduced by increasing the channel step in meters.
+The channel spacing of the raw data is 2m, the channel spacing used in these scripts is 4m and can be changed by increasing the last value of the lists above (e.g. 5).